mitchac/procedures/cromwell_aws_batch.md

 ### Additional doco optional

-NB From this point on, this procedure will follow closely (with a few key differences) to the information provided at the following link.
+The next few steps will follow closely (with a few key differences) the information provided at the following link.

 https://docs.opendata.aws/genomics-workflows/orchestration/cromwell/cromwell-overview/